d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 ## Distributing Data

-We need a simple utility function to distribute a minibatch evenly across multiple GPUs.
+We need a simple utility function to [**distribute a minibatch evenly across multiple GPUs**].
 For instance, on two GPUs we would like to have half of the data to be copied to either of the GPUs.
 Since it is more convenient and more concise, we use the built-in function from the deep learning framework to try it out on a $4 \times 5$ matrix.

 ```{.python .input}